frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Arrows fell like rain, striking where shields grew thin.
 Men stumbled, their bodies dragging the great timber sideways for a moment before others stepped forward to take their place.
 The gate shuddered under the first blow, and I felt it in my bones, in the wound that wept beneath my shirt, in the teeth I clenched against the pain.

-The tower groaned, dust drifting down like snow from stones that had stood for centuries.
+The tower groaned, dust drifting down from stones that had stood for centuries.
 Each strike of the ram was a fist against my chest, driving breath from my lungs.

 “Ready the cauldron!”
 Sim shouted, already moving to help the others wrestle the great pot into position above the gate.
 His scholar’s hands, more used to holding quills than weapons, gripped the iron without hesitation.